 The Convention is complemented by:

-Thirty seven countries are now party to the Convention, the twenty "founder" Members and a further seventeen who have subsequently become Members.
+Thirty eight countries are now party to the Convention, the twenty "founder" Members and a further eighteen who have subsequently become Members.

 Some countries have made "Declarations" concerning principally the territorial application of the OECD Convention.